 The aim of the logical components in this category is to facilitate the use of the GDDS DE content.
-With respect to Core Logical Components, Facilitators are expected to evolve (both in number and in functionalities) more rapidly, in response to both users' needs and
+With respect to Core Logical Components, Facilitators are expected to evolve (both in number and in functionalities) more rapidly, in response to both users' needs and the emergence of new technologies.
+Figure 8 depicts the component diagram of the initial set of Facilitators Logical Components of GDDS DE and their main interactions.

-At this stage of the design, it is already possible to identify a first set of Facilitators addressing the main obstacles for use of data in the heterogeneous context of the GDDS.
+At this stage of the design, based on the identified functional requirements and experiences in other large multidisciplinary data sharing initiatives (e.g. GEOSS), it is already possible to identify a first set of Facilitators addressing the main obstacles for use of data in the heterogeneous context of the GDDS.
 One of the main entry barriers to the use of data is represented by data access, i.e., the possibility for data consumers to obtain the required data in a form which the data consumer can use.
 Two main issues must be addressed for facilitating data access: